liammclennan/withouttheloop/contents/articles/2023-11-03-wormwood/index.md

 Flare, and database technology in general, is fascinating and deeply rewarding, but it is also huge, complex and inscrutable :D

 Because I think databases are interesting, and I hope others may too, I started building a new database, called Wormwood.
-Originally, I called it ToyDB, because it is, but there is already at least one of those (it's cool) so I changed the name to Wormwood.
+Originally, I called it ToyDB, because it is a toy db, but there is already at least one of those so I changed the name to Wormwood.

-Wormwood is being built in parallel in Typescript (because it is accessible) and Rust (because it will help me learn Rust).
+Wormwood is being built in Typescript (because it is accessible) and Rust (because it will help me to learn Rust).

 I hope to keep Wormwood very, very simple so that it may serve as a demonstration of the concepts that make more sophisticated databases possible.
 This quickly leads to decisions that prevent it from being a useable database, and that is ok.
-Wormwood will never be useful for anything other than experimenting with database technology.
+Wormwood will never be useful for anything other than the joy of finding things out.

-If you'd like a quick introduction to the terrain you could do worse that [Architecture of a Database System] (Hellerstein, Stonebraker and Hamilton).
+If you'd like a quick introduction to the terrain you could do worse that [Architecture of a Database System](https://dsf.berkeley.edu/papers/fntdb07-architecture.pdf) (Hellerstein, Stonebraker and Hamilton).
 It describes a core type used to build data pipelines that looks like this:

 ```ts
 type Row = any[];